Camp Sparkle

 About

-Camp Sparkle is a free summer day camp where campers spend a week learning about cancer, participating in therapeutic activities, going on field trips, and taking part in a therapeutic arts activity for kids and teens.
-Activities at Camp Sparkle include Healing Gardens, painting, and ice skating.
-Sparkle Saturday brings the same camp focus throughout the year with a special therapeutic arts activity for kids and teens, along with a parent support group.
+Camp Sparkle is a free summer day camp where campers spend a week learning about cancer, participating in therapeutic activities, going on field trips, and making friends with campers and counselors who are just like them.
+Activities at Camp Sparkle and Sparkle Saturdays include therapeutic arts activity, painting, and ice skating.
+Sparkle Saturday brings the magic of camp to families throughout the year with a special therapeutic arts activity for kids and teens and a parent support group.

-• Price: Camp Sparkle is a free, summer day camp, and all programs and services are offered free of charge
+• Price: Camp Sparkle is a free, summer day camp for kids and teens who have been impacted by cancer, and all programs and services are provided free of charge.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.